Millaa Millaa is a quaint country village.

 For nature lovers, the nearby Crater Lakes National Park offers a range of walking tracks and stunning volcanic crater lakes.
 The Lake Eacham Circuit is a popular walking track around a beautiful volcanic crater lake.

-And for those interested in history and Culture, the nearby town of Malanda is home to the Malanda Falls Visitor Centre and the Malanda Dairy Centre, which offer insights into the region’s agricultural history.
+For those interested in history and culture, the nearby town of Malanda is home to the Malanda Falls Visitor Centre and the Malanda Dairy Centre, which offer insights into the region’s agricultural history.

 Where to Eat and Drink

-Despite its small size, Millaa Millaa is home to many cafes, restaurants, and pubs that offer delicious food and drinks.
+Despite its small size, it is home to many cafes, restaurants, and pubs that offer delicious food and drinks.
 The Falls Teahouse is a popular destination for breakfast, lunch, and afternoon tea, with a range of homemade cakes, scones, and sandwiches.

-The Millaa Millaa Hotel is a local institution famous for its classic pub fare and friendly atmosphere.
-And for those looking for something a little different, the Mungalli Creek Dairy Cafe offers a range of organic and locally-sourced food and drinks, including artisanal cheeses and yoghurts.
+The local Hotel is a local institution famous for its classic pub fare and friendly atmosphere.
+For those looking for something a little different, the Mungalli Creek Dairy Cafe offers a range of organic and locally sourced food and drinks, including artisanal cheeses and yoghurts.

 Where to Stay